 I'm optimistic about recreating the role; as for the era, well, there was way more human interaction in the seventies.
 Messy as human relationships can be, they also have their romantic aspects, unlike the virtual three-way I'm presently in with YouTube, a PC setup, and a modem.

 It's not like I'm overly nostalgic for the past.
 There was never anything particularly glamorous about pecking out album reviews for peanuts on failure-prone mechanical typewriters.
-On the other hand, a profession not known for rewarding its own additional had its own set of perks like:
+On the other hand, a profession not known for rewarding its own had its own set of perks, like:

 - You were constantly rubbing shoulders with decadent, druggy, free-love embracing recording artists, not to mention their equally adventurous support staff and hangers-on.
-Those contacts took place in fantasy settings like show clubs, backstage dressing rooms, tour buses, and hotel rooms, or at afterparties held at exotic venues like the Playboy Club.
+Those contacts took place in fantasy settings like show clubs, backstage dressing rooms, tour buses, hotel rooms, and afterparties held at exotic venues like the Playboy Club.
 Anything under the sun could happen at any time; think Almost Famous.